feeling sad and lonely in a relationship

-It may be common to feel lonely in a marriage but that doesn’t mean it’s normal.
+It may be common to feel this way in a marriage but that doesn’t mean it’s normal.
 It also doesn’t mean that you have to accept it.
 Communication is key to improving the situation.
 Once you’ve expressed your concerns to your partner, see how they react or what they do to make you feel heard, loved, and secure in the marriage.
-Additionally, understand whether you have the will and determination to work on the marriage.

 No marriage is perfect.
 There will always be ups and downs.
-Almost every couple goes through phases of loneliness or experiences feelings of a lack of connection or intimacy.
 But as long as both partners are willing to step up and resolve conflict, are committed to and in love with each other, and make an effort to build a healthier relationship, there’s no hurdle they can’t overcome, including loneliness.

 It is common to feel alone in a marriage, for sure.
-Every relationship goes through phases where either partner experiences bouts of loneliness and lack of emotional connection with their spouse.
+Every relationship goes through phases where either partner experiences bouts of loneliness and a lack of emotional connection with their spouse.
 But that doesn’t mean that it is normal.
-You shouldn’t have to accept or expect to feel lonely.
-Talk to your partner, seek help if required to overcome such feelings otherwise it could cause long-term damage to your wellbeing.
+You shouldn’t have to accept or expect to feel this way.
+Talk to your partner, and seek help if you feel, “My wife or my husband wants to be alone all the time.”
+Otherwise, it could cause long-term damage to your wellbeing.

 Loneliness in a marriage is a common phenomenon.
-According to the 2018 AARP National Survey, one in three married people above the age of 45 years is lonely.
+According to the 2018 AARP National Survey published in an American journal, one in three married people above the age of 45 years is lonely.
 It indicates that there’s some underlying issue in the relationship or with yourself that needs to be addressed.
 There could probably be an emotional gap in your relationship or you might not be happy with yourself, which is why loneliness has crept into your marriage.

-It is possible to feel depressed in a marriage if you don’t get along with your spouse or have compatibility issues.
+It is possible to feel depressed in a marriage and to often say,“ my husband/wife makes me depressed” if have compatibility issues.
 A 2018 study conducted on 152 women claimed that 12% of them felt depressed after their wedding with some dealing with clinical depression.
 Partners who deal with arguments, fights, and disagreements on a daily basis are more likely to feel depressed in their marriage.